 Go to happy hour.
 After work, loosen up and grab a few drinks.
 Invite your coworkers or just simply go alone and meet someone at the bar.
 It’s natural place to meet and mingle.

 Be patient and keep trying.
 Making friends can take time.
 But take heart, as research shows just spending time with people makes them feel more fond of you.
 So be sure to keep showing up and saying hello at work, your regular coffee shop, the gym, your kids’ bus stop, birthday parties, and other events where you feel your future friends are congregating.

 If you live in Hong Kong, and you think you and/or anyone in your family may be struggling to make friends, please contact us.
 We offer individual and family group sessions to assist individuals struggling to form friendships in a new place.

+Written by Grant Barker.
 Grant is a undergraduate visiting for the summer from Emory University in Atlanta, Georgia, USA.
 He has experienced first-hand the challenge of forming friendships abroad.
 Grant works as a Communications and Marketing intern at BFDC and plans to study Psychology in graduate school.